puskini33/GraphProject/README.md

 I used a 3-layered architecture for separating of concerns and for easy testing.

+How to run application

-Run application
+Run the main.py file:

-Run the main.py file in the view folder. right-click to make a node left-click to connect nodes with edges
+* right-click to make a node
+* left-click to connect nodes with edges